dahnny/How-To-Build-Car-Marketplace-with-React/how-to-build-car-marketplace-with-react.md

   ...
 ```

-In the next line, you define a state variable carLength, this is going to keep track of the cars in our contract.
+In the next line, you define a state variable `carLength`, this is going to keep track of the cars in our contract.
 It is of a `uint` type which means it can only store integer values. [(Learn more about data types in solidity)](https://docs.soliditylang.org/en/latest/types.html)
 We also define the visibility of our variable to `internal` which means it cannot be accessed from external smart contracts or addresses and can only be modified within the smart contract. ([Learn more about visiblity](https://docs.soliditylang.org/en/latest/contracts.html#visibility-and-getters))

 Next, To interact with the cUSD ERC-20 token on the Celo alfajores test network, you need to know the address of the token.